Jim H

 .equals(): true

 A String object is a sequence of UTF-16 characters or surrogate pairs.
 (For a description of UTF-16, see this article.)
-In fact, String implements the interface CharSequence.
+In fact, the class String implements the interface CharSequence.
 It is fine to think of a String as a sequence of code points; any code points that do not fit into the Basic Multilingual Plane (BMP) are instead represented by surrogate pairs.

 Unnecessary Object Creation – Empty Collections